Concrete Leak Repair Sydney

 Concrete looks solid, but it isn’t waterproof on its own.
 Over time, small cracks form.
 Construction joints open up.
 Water pressure builds behind walls, especially in Sydney where soil stays wet after heavy rain.

+When water finds a path, it keeps using it.
 Surface sealants don’t stop this pressure.
 They just hide it.
+That’s why leaks often show up again in:

 Real concrete leak repair means stopping the water inside the structure, not on the surface.